A little about me…

 Last but not least, my Live Brave Women’s Weekends have been and will continue to be some of the most magical experiences of my life.

 My life has been blessed with opportunity.
 But not everyone is as fortunate.
-So I value the chance to support causes that work toward creating a more equitable and tolerant world.
+So I value the chance to support causes that work toward creating a more equitable and inclusive world.
 One way I do that is by mentoring women entrepreneurs in developing countries like India through the UN Global Initiative.
-I’ve also supported the work of various women’s not-for-profit organizations such as Women for Women in Africa, Girl Up, Dress for Success, The Hunger Project and UN Women.
-I look forward to speaking the international Women’s Economic Forum in New Dehli in May 2017.
+I also support the work of The Hunger Project whose bold mission to end world hunger is increasingly within our reach.
+I’m honored to be part of a group of passionate people working with to ensure the village of Nchalo in Malawi is fully self-sustaining by 2020.
+Additionally, I am honored to support the work of Women for Women in Africa by sponsoring the education of students in Kibera slum which I visited with my family in 2016.

 Last but not least, I am the mother of four rowdy, untidy, curious but very loveable children – Lachlan, Maddy, Ben and Matthew.
 They teach me lessons on courage, resilience, patience, acceptance, forgiveness and gratitude every single day.
 Oh and letting go.
 Probably the hardest lesson of all.